skellis46/slipbox/noumenon and phenomenon.md

 _thoughts & links:_

-- this is very close to what I understand by [[finger pointing at the moon]]
+- this is very close to what I understand by [[finger pointing at the moon]] and yet my curiosity is in not simply leaving it as unknown, but getting to understand the proxies, the things-in-themselves.
+What value might the noumenal have in the world of scholarly research?

 ---